Abhishek-Shukla9867/Simple-Form/README.md

 # Simple-Form
-insert HTML form data into mysql database, using  PHP
+inserting HTML form data into mysql database, using  PHP